GiancarloMCorrea/myWebsite/content/en/post/OFI-workshop/index.md

 Here you can find the slides and examples that my colleague (Jane Sullivan, NOAA) and I made for the workshop **Assessment methods for stocks with little or no age data** organized by the *Ocean Frontier Institute* (Dalhousie University).

-In our presentations, we provide a quick overview of the modeling of length information in the WHAM model, how to implement a model from scratch, and several examples.
+In our presentations, we provide a quick overview of the modeling of length information and time-varying growth in the WHAM model, how to implement a model from scratch, and several examples.
 All required files for the examples can be downloaded on this site.

 ## Examples